Here are the key steps and decisions you'll need to make if you want to start your own carsharing program.

 Documents Every Carsharing Program Needs

-In addition to the formal paperwork you may need to file with the government to create an intermediate entity (for example, articles of incorporation or a 501(c)(3) tax exemption application), your group may want to create some documents that you'll use over and over, such as:
+In addition to the formal paperwork you might need to file with the government to create an intermediate entity (for example, articles of incorporation or a 501(c)(3) tax exemption application), your group might want to create some documents that you'll use over and over, such as:

 - contract or agreement for new members to sign